 2. Promotes Healthy Weight Management and Weight Loss

 Water aides in the removal of fat by-products and also helps you feel more full.
-Not only does this act as a natural appetite suppressant, but it also improves your metabolism.
+Not only does this act as a natural appetite suppressant, but it can also improve your metabolism.

 3. Flush Out Toxins